 Deirdre is a Musculoskeletal Physiotherapist with a Masters degrees in Manual Therapy from the University of Western Australia.
 Deirdre has a particular interest in spinal presentations and chronic back pain and also works in the public system in an advanced Musculoskeletal role which includes screening and triaging complex spinal patients in order to get the best possible individual outcome.
 Deirdre currently runs the GLAD program, an evidence based exercise program specifically for people with hip and knee Osteoarthritis.

-Paul Trainor has been a physiotherapist for over thirty years and worked at the highest level of sports physiotherapy.
-This includes physiotherapist to the ATP Tennis Tour, as Head Physiotherapist to the PGA of Australasia – Tournament Division for fifteen years, and three AFL clubs, including the AFL International Rules Series in Dublin in 1998.
-He made a return to the AFL in 2014 in a full time role with the St Kilda Football Club.
-He has previously worked both in his own private practice in Brighton and at Olympic Park Sports Medicine Centre, while travelling to the United States, Europe and Asia with various sporting organisations and individuals.
+Paul has been a physiotherapist for over thirty years and worked at the highest level of sports physiotherapy.
+This includes physiotherapist to the ATP Tennis Tour, as Head Physiotherapist to the PGA of Australasia – Tournament Division for fifteen years, and three AFL clubs, including the North Melbourne, Brisbane Lions and St Kilda Football Clubs.
+He has also travelled to Ireland as physiotherapist to the AFL International Rules Series.
+He has previously worked both in his own private practice in Brighton and at Olympic Park Sports Medicine Centre, while travelling to the United States, Europe and Asia with various sporting organisations and athletes.
 This included physiotherapist to the International team for the President’s Cup at Royal Melbourne GC in 2011.
-He spent three years in Hong Kong, where he worked at one of Hong Kong’s leading sports medicine clinics, as well as consulting to the Hong Kong Golf Association, One Asia Golf Tour and the Mission Hills Group in China.
-Paul has recently fulfilled the requirements of the APA Sports Physiotherapy Level 3 course, conducted at the Australian Institute of Sport from March 10-17th this year.
-This will now enable him to complete the second and final year of his Masters of Sports Physiotherapy at Latrobe University in 2018.
+He spent three years in Hong Kong, where he worked at one of Hong Kong’s leading sports medicine clinics, as well as the Hong Kong Golf Association, One Asia Golf Tour and the Mission Hills Group in China.
+Paul completed his Master of Sports and Exercise Physiotherapy in 2019 at Latrobe University.
 Besides his sports physiotherapy involvement, Paul’s main interests include neck and low back rehabilitation and he maintains strong relationships with Melbourne’s leading orthopaedic surgeons, sports physicians and general practitioners.
+He is a member of the Royal Melbourne Golf club and also completed his first Melbourne Marathon in 2019.

 Liana graduated from LaTrobe University with a Bachelor of Physiotherapy and has worked in both the hospital & Private Practice setting since 2011.
 Liana has completed studies in Spinal Physiotherapy, DMA Clinical Pilates, Dry Needling & Integrative Acupuncture.
 Liana enjoys working with complex spinal & joint conditions and her strength lies in using functional movement as a therapy for pain.